 Give your MindMate some homework before your next visit!

-Providing your friend/MindMate with a website for ideas will help them to be able to help you.
+Providing your friend/MindMate with some easy homework will help them to be able to help you.

 Arrange another meet up